agokhankarabiyik/agokhankarabiyik.github.io/_posts/2019-7-18-Recognizing-Text-in-Error-Box-Images-with-PyTesseract.md

         print(text)

 ```

 ![2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract](/images/error1_tesseract_output.png "2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract")

-Next, I opened a new text file and saved the output of PyTesseract into that file .
+Next, I opened a new text file and saved the output of PyTesseract into that file as I would need it for further investigation and/or classification which I will explain what I mean by that below.

 ```python

         file = open((imagePath.rsplit(".", 1)[0]) + ".txt", "a+")
         file.write(text)
         file.close()

 ```

 ![2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract](/images/error1_text_file.png "2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract")

+In the next code block, I went through all the text files one by one to see whether or not any one of the files contained the pre-defined key words which eventually indicated the type of error of that file and the image of that error box accordingly.
+Simply, when a text file contained the words "server" and "cannot" which were the unique keywords for error type 1, it was an indication that the corresponding image belonged to that specific error type.
+I must admit that the logic here is very primitive; but, it is nice to keep in mind that this work is just a prototype and it will soon be improved.

 ```python